 In all categories, for a child to be considered as Catholic, evidence of Catholic Baptism or Reception into the Church will be required.
 For a definition of a Baptised Catholic, see the Appendix.
 Those who face difficulties in producing written evidence of Catholic Baptism or Reception into the Church should contact their Parish Priest.
 Parents making an application for a Catholic child will need to submit a copy of the child's Baptismal Certificate.
 This should be returned directly to the school.
 If you do not provide a Baptismal Certificate by the closing date, this is likely to affect the criteria that your child is placed into, which is likely to affect your child's chance of being offered a place at this school.
 For the purposes of this policy, a looked after child living with a family where at least one of the carers is Catholic will be considered as Catholic.
 The carer must forward a copy of their own Catholic Baptismal or Reception certificate directly to the school in order for this priority to be given to the child as failure to do so will result in the looked after child being ranked as a non-Catholic.

-"A "looked after child" has the same meaning as in section 22(1) of the Children Act 1989, and means any child who is (a) in the care of the local authority or (b) being provided with accommodation by them in the exercise of their social services functions (eg children with foster parents) at the time of making the application to the school.
-A "previously looked after child" is a child who immediately moved on from that status after becoming subject to an adoption, child arrangement order or special guardianship order and includes those children who appear to have been in state care outside of England and ceased to be in state case as a result of being adopted.
+A "looked after child" has the same meaning as in section 22(1) of the Children Act 1989, and means any child who is (a) in the care of the local authority or (b) being provided with accommodation by them in the exercise of their social services functions (eg children with foster parents) at the time of making the application to the school.
+A "previously looked after child" is a child was looked after but ceased to be so because he or she was adopted or became subject to a child arrangements order or special guardianship order and includes those children who appear (to the Local Governing Body) to have been in state care outside of England and ceased to be in state case as a result of being adopted.

 For the purposes of this policy, a looked after child living with a family where at least one of the carers is Catholic will be considered as Catholic.
-The carer must forward a copy of their own Catholic Baptismal or Reception certificate directly to the school in order for this priority to be given to the child as failure to do so will result in the looked after child being ranked as a non-Catholic."
+The carer must forward a copy of their own Catholic Baptismal or Reception certificate directly to the school in order for this priority to be given to the child as failure to do so will result in the looked after child being ranked as a non-Catholic.

-For all applicants, the definition of a brother or sister is:
+For all applicants the definition of a brother or sister is:

-- A brother or sister sharing the same parents - A half-brother or half-sister, where two children share one common parent - A step-brother or step-sister, where two children are related by a parents' marriage or civil partnership, or where they are unrelated but their parents are living as partners. - Adopted or fostered children
+- A brother or sister sharing the same parents. - A half-brother or half-sister, where two children share one common parent. - A stepbrother or step-sister, where two children are related by a parents' marriage or civil partnership, or where they are unrelated but their parents are living as partners. - Adopted or fostered children.